CCI-MOC/m2/docs/Beginners_guide_docs/BMI_installation.md

 	(Note: Modify the id, pool name and paths accordingly.)
 ```

-  c.
-To match your Ceph setup as follows:
+  -    To match your Ceph setup as follows:

 ```
 	# This section is for network isolator (HIL) related config